craftcms/ecs/README.md

 # Easy Coding Standard config for Craft CMs

-This package provides [Easy Coding Standard](https://github.com/symplify/easy-coding-standard) configurations for Craft CMS projects.
+This package provides [Easy Coding Standard](https://github.com/symplify/easy-coding-standard) configurations for Craft CMS plugins and projects.

 In general, we follow the [PSR-12](https://www.php-fig.org/psr/psr-12/) coding style guide, with a couple alterations: